-The Company leases research and development and manufacturing facilities in San Diego, California, in two buildings referred to as the Science Center campus.
-On March 13, 2013, the Company entered into amendments with HCP TPSP, LLC and LASDK Limited Partnership, or Landlord, to extend the lease term on the Science Center campus.
+The Company leases research and development and manufacturing facilities in San Diego, California, in two buildings referred to as the Science Center Campus.
+On March 13, 2013, the Company entered into amendments with HCP TPSP, LLC and LASDK Limited Partnership, or Landlord, to extend the lease term on the Science Center Campus.
 Pursuant to the amended lease agreements, the leases of both buildings were extended through August 31, 2020 with an option to extend the lease term for an additional five years.

 The amendments provide that the Landlord will pay a one-time tenant improvement allowance in the amount of \$1.6 million for costs relating to the initial design and construction of the Company's improvements that are permanently affixed to the premises.
 It also provides that the Company can increase the tenant improvement allowance by an amount not to exceed \$1.4 million for base building work.
 Monthly basic rent is not adjusted on account of any portion of the base building allowance paid to the Company.
-The amendments further provide that, if exercised prior to October 1, 2013, the Company can increase the tenant improvement allowance by an amount not to exceed \$3.2 million.
-In the event the Company exercises its right to use all or any of this additional allowance, the monthly basic rent for the premises shall be increased retroactively to January 1, 2013, in order to repay the additional allowance to the Landlord.
 If the Company fails to utilize the tenant improvement allowance by June 30, 2015, any unused amounts will revert back to the Landlord, and the Company will have no further rights with respect thereto.
+The Company has received a total of \$0.5 million in tenant improvement allowances as of September 30, 2013.

-In May 2013, the Company entered into an agreement with Sorrento Montaña, L.P. to lease warehouse space in San Diego, California to be used primarily for the storage of inventory (the "warehouse lease agreement").
+In May 2013, the Company entered into an agreement with Sorrento Montaña, L.P. to lease warehouse space in San Diego, California to be used primarily for the storage of inventory.
 The Company intends to make certain improvements to the space, including the repair or replacement of any existing HVAC units and the repair of roof systems, electrical systems and plumbing systems.
 The lease term expires on August 31, 2020.
 The Company also has a lease for its corporate headquarters in Parsippany, New Jersey, which expires in June 2017.

-As of June 30, 2013, annual aggregate minimum payments due under the Company's lease obligations are as follows (in thousands):
+As of September 30, 2013, annual aggregate minimum payments due under the Company's lease obligations are as follows (in thousands):

 Year

-2013 (remaining six months) \$ 2,224
+2013 (remaining three months) \$ 1,095

 2014 4,765

 2015 4,978

 2016 5,130

 2017 5,072

-Thereafter 13,734
+2018 through 2020 13,734

-Total \$ 35,903
+Total \$ 34,774